 “That’s a very rare breed.”

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘The Nine Lives of Christmas’ is One Fun Meet Cute Romance.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘The Nine Lives of Christmas’ is One Fun Meet Cute Romance.
 Review of the 2014 Countdown to Christmas romance with Brandon Routh.
 Have you seen this darling #romance? #Hallmarkies #CleanRomance Click To Tweet

 Photos: Hallmark Channel.com